cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } CredentialResponse;
 ~~~

-data
-: A serialized OPRF group element.
+evaluated_message: A serialized OPRF group element.

-masking_nonce
-: A nonce used for the confidentiality of the masked_response field.
+masking_nonce: A nonce used for the confidentiality of the

-masked_response
+`masked_response` field.

-: An encrypted form of the server's public key and the client's `Envelope`
+masked_response: An encrypted form of the server's public key and the
-structure.
+client's `Envelope` structure.

 ### Credential Retrieval Functions